The Brute Man: Legacy

 Rondo Hatton's likeness from The Brute Man inspired the appearance of one of the villain characters in Dave Stevens' Rocketeer comic book as well as the 1991 film adaptation, The Rocketeer.
-In the film, the seven-foot-tall Tiny Ron Taylor portrays Lothar, an ugly and murderous henchman for the story's antagonist.
-Rick Baker, the special make-up effects artist that worked on the film, designed the character's facial make-up to resemble Hatton's Creeper character, and Lothar dresses in a dark coat and hat similar to his clothing from The Brute Man.
+In the film, the seven-foot-tall Tiny Ron Taylor portrays Lothar, a murderous henchman for the story's antagonist.
+Rick Baker, a special make-up effects artist that worked on the film, designed the character's facial make-up to resemble Hatton's Creeper character, and Lothar dresses in a dark coat and hat similar to his clothing from The Brute Man.

 In 2002, the founders of the website The Classic Horror Film Board created the Rondo Hatton Classic Horror Awards to honor horror works in film, television and publishing.
 The awards were named after the actor, and award recipients received statuettes with miniature busts of Hatton as he appeared portraying the Creeper in House of Horrors and The Brute Man.
 The statuettes were sculpted by illustrator Kerry Gammill and cast by modeler Timothy M. Lindsey.

 Mystery Science Theater 3000

-The Brute Man was featured in a seventh season episode of the satirical television series Mystery Science Theater 3000 alongside the industrial short The Chicken of Tomorrow.
+The Brute Man was featured in a seventh season episode of the satirical television series Mystery Science Theater 3000 alongside the 1948 industrial short The Chicken of Tomorrow.
 The Brute Man was the second episode of the seventh season, which was broadcast on Comedy Central on February 10, 1996.
 The description for The Brute Man in The Mystery Science Theater 3000 Amazing Colossal Episode Guide, a book by the cast and writers of the series, reads: "A dark film about dark things.
 Rondo Hatton's swan song; he died just weeks after the film was completed.
 So murky and dark, it makes M look like Mrs. Doubtfire".
 In 2011, Shout!
 Factory released the MST3K episode as part of the Volume XXII collection, along with episodes focused on Time of the Apes, Mighty Jack, and The Violent Years.

 In 1995, Michael J. Nelson, the show's head writer who also plays the character of the same name, said the staff initially felt strange making jokes at the expense of Rondo Hatton and his real-life illness; however, Nelson said: "Then you realize it's the whole point of the movie: he's a guy with a big ugly face...And he is a terribly bad actor".
 Paul Chaplin, another writer with the series, said in 2001 of the actor's acromegaly: "That fact opens up a large, irresolvable issue concerning the movie industry's use of this poor afflicted fellow; he was paid, after all, and movie work is nice work.
 Yet it can seem exploitative of misfortune".
 Mary Jo Pehl, who played Pearl Forrester, said in the DVD introduction to the MST3K episode that she did not think it was one of the series' strongest episodes and because of Hatton's illness would not have made fun of the film if given a chance to do it over again.